-For more information, please contact our Safe Environment Coordinator, Kollene Caspers
+For more information, please contact our Safe Environment Coordinator, Bethany Cook

 The Diocese receives and retains the background check results (both BCI and FBI) and Protecting God’s Children class attendance verification.
 This information is then made available to the individual parishes.
 Please note that criminal background reports are treated confidentially by both the Diocese and our parish.

-Individuals with no break in volunteer service and transferring between diocesan parishes can request that their information is transferred to St. Michael Parish.
+Individuals with no break in volunteer service who intend to transfer between Diocesan Parishes can request that their information is transferred to St. Michael Parish.

 HOW TO REPORT

-We encourage anyone who is a victim or aware of any form of abuse to contact local law enforcement immediately and contact the Diocesan Victims’ Assistance Coordinator, Rev. Msgr.
-Stephen J. Maloney at: 1-866-448-0217 (toll free)
+We encourage anyone who is a victim or aware of any form of abuse to contact local law enforcement immediately and contact the Diocesan Victims’ Assistance Coordinator, Laura J. Lewis, M.A., L.P.C.C.-S. at 1-866-448-0217 (toll-free)